 7.11.
-In the selection and evaluation stages of a proposed new site for a nuclear installation, if reliable evidence is collected demonstrating the existence within the site vicinity of a secondary fault associated with a seismogenic capable fault located outside the site vicinity, this issue may be treated as a discretionary attribute (see para.
+In the selection and evaluation stages of a proposed new site, if reliable evidence is collected demonstrating the existence within the site vicinity of a secondary fault associated with a seismogenic capable fault located outside the site vicinity, this may be treated as a discretionary attribute (see para.
 3.8 of SSG-35 [13]).
-However, if reliable evidence shows that this secondary fault is can be traced into or could extended to the site area, and its effects cannot be compensated for by proven design or engineering protective measures, the existence of this secondary fault-issue should be treated as an exclusionary attribute and an alternative site should be considered.
-If there is not enoughinsufficient evidence or data to differentiate between primary and secondary faults, a conservative approach should be applied and such faults should be identified and characterized as capable faults.
+However, if reliable evidence shows that this secondary fault can be traced to or could extend to the site area, and its effects cannot be compensated for by proven design or engineering protective measures, the existence of this secondary fault should be treated as an exclusionary attribute and an alternative site should be considered.
+If there is insufficient evidence or data to differentiate between primary and secondary faults, a conservative approach should be applied and such faults should be identified and characterized as capable faults.